t0t0r0-cat/AudioMuse-AI/README.md

 AudioMuse-AI is an Open Source Dockerized environment that brings **automatic playlist generation** to your self-hosted music library.
 Using powerful tools like [Librosa](https://github.com/librosa/librosa) and [Tensorflow](https://www.tensorflow.org/), it performs **sonic analysis** on your audio files locally, allowing you to curate the perfect playlist for any mood or occasion without relying on external APIs.

 Deploy it easily on your local machine with Docker Compose/Podman or scale it up in your Kubernetes cluster, with the support of **AMD64** and **ARM64** architecture.
-It support with API integration the main Music server like [Jellyfin](https://jellyfin.org), [Navidrome](https://www.navidrome.org/), [LMS](https://github.com/epoupon/lms/tree/master) and [Lyrion](https://lyrion.org/) and many mores will come in the future.
+It integrate with API the main Music server like [Jellyfin](https://jellyfin.org), [Navidrome](https://www.navidrome.org/), [LMS](https://github.com/epoupon/lms/tree/master) and [Lyrion](https://lyrion.org/) and many mores will come in the future.

 AudioMuse-AI offers several unique ways to rediscover your music collection:
 * **Clustering**: Automatically groups sonically similar songs, creating genre-defying playlists based on the music's actual sound.